Over Rated And Under Leveled

 - There's also Samara, a thousand-year-old Asari justicar and accomplished biotic.
 Apart from Cutscene Power to the Max, she is not particularly more powerful in gameplay than other biotics although she is one of two people who can sustain the biotic barrier in the final mission.

 - On the other hand, context is important for these two.
 Both are recruited only after the first mission you fight Collectors and thus learn what they're most vulnerable to (hint: it's biotics), and become part of a team of other extremely skilled badasses.
 Thane is ideal for the Final Battle, with weapons and powers that are perfectly suited for rendering Collectors into their base components, and Samara is in fact a skilled biotic...it's just so is everyone else on your team.
-Samara's biggest failing is that her available biotic powers (Throw, Reave, and Lift) are useful, but far outdone by Thane's Warp, Miranda's Slam, or Jack's Shockwave, or biotic!Shepard's all-of-the-above.
+Samara's biggest failing is that her available biotic powers (Throw, Reave, and Lift) are useful, but far outdone by Thane's Warp, Miranda's Slam, Jack's Shockwave, or biotic!Shepard's all-of-the-above.

 - The final mission in Shadowrun Returns has a famous character from the Shadowrun setting, Harlequin, a 2000+ year old immortal elf Magic Knight who is single-handedly a match for an entire high-level team in the tabletop, join your party.
 He's a rather underwhelming physical adept with some buffing spells, and while he'll pull his weight against your foes he is rather fragile and has nothing on a good mage or street samurai damage-wise.